-The ADA regulations only mention fundamental alterations and undue burdens as the two arguments prisons can use to avoid making modifications for prisoners with disabilities.
+The ADA regulations only mention fundamental alterations and undue burdens as the two arguments prisons can use to avoid making modifications for incarcerated people with disabilities.
 However, courts have permitted prisons to make a third argument to avoid making those modifications: "overall institutional requirements," such as "[s]ecurity concerns, safety concerns, and administrative" needs.
-144 In considering these institutional requirements, some courts strongly presume that prison policies are acceptable.
-145 (This is called "deference to prison management.")
+142 In considering these institutional requirements, some courts strongly presume that prison policies are acceptable.
+143 (This is called "deference to prison management.")
 In jurisdictions that use this approach, you will have to overcome this strong presumption that the prison's concerns are legitimate.
-146
+144

 Not all courts recognizing the defense of "overall institutional concerns" will show deference to prison officials.
 For example, in Armstrong v.
-Schwarzenegger, defendants argued that they had legitimate "penological" (relating to prison management or criminal rehabilitation) reasons to house a class of prisoners in county jails rather than state prisons, and that they were entitled to deference.
-The Court, however, found that prison management "demand[ed] deference to which they are not entitled" and did not find any penological reasons for such housing.147 Additionally, not all courts will find that penological interests alone make a modification not reasonable.
-For example, in Henderson v.
-Thomas, the court stated that prior cases did not "require this court to treat penological interests as a trump on the plaintiffs' [ADA] statutory rights," before finding that while the defendant had a legitimate penological interest in diminishing the spread of HIV to other prisoners, they could prevent HIV transmissions while still allowing reasonable modifications for the plaintiff prisoner.148 Because of the variety of approaches used by courts, as well as the fact-specific nature of the courts' determinations, you should see how courts have ruled in your jurisdiction when making a claim.
+Schwarzenegger, defendants argued that they had legitimate "penological" (relating to prison management or criminal rehabilitation) reasons to house a class of incarcerated people in county jails rather than state prisons, and that they were entitled to deference.
+The court, however, found that prison management "demand[ed] deference to which they